fiatconnect/specification/fiatconnect-api.md

 ### 3.2.2.
 Client API Key

-In addition to the SIWE-based auth used to authenticate users and create sessions, the FiatConnect specification also supports a more traditional authentication standard, used
-*only* to identify specific clients with requests.
+In addition to the SIWE-based auth used to authenticate users and create sessions, the FiatConnect specification also supports a more traditional authentication standard, used to identify specific clients with requests.
 Recall the webhook-based status monitoring mentioned earlier in this document.
 In order to support status monitoring via webhooks, individual clients will need to be able to register a URL pointing to an API able to handle webhook updates from the server.
 Once a client has registered a webhook URL with the provider, the client needs a way to identify itself to the server.
 To uniquely identify clients in order to know where to send webhook-based status updates, a server may allow clients to register an API key.
 The exact mechanism by which servers allocate API keys